From the author:

 Envy - but a good feeling?

-Take as an example a supposedly "bad" feeling that we are always told not to allow: envy.
-The PsyBlog website explains the benefits of "benign envy," that nagging feeling that we miss something that we see in others.
+Let's take as an example a supposedly "bad" feeling that we are always told not to allow: envy.
+The PsyBlog website explains the benefits of "benign envy," that boring feeling that we are missing something that we see in others.

 These little stitches may be good for us (as long as we feel the other deserves its success, otherwise we will really be seized only by an unproductive, destructive envy).
 Benevolent envy can motivate us, give us hope, make us more creative, and let us look at things from a different perspective.